-Naltrexone for Alcohol or Opioid Addiction: Naltrexone is a prescription medication that’s FDA approved for use in medication-assisted treatment of opioid and/or alcohol use disorders.
-As an opiate agonist, naltrexone works by blocking the brain’s opioid receptors to reduce the euphoric effects of opioids and lessen substance cravings.
+Naltrexone for Alcohol or Opioid Addiction: Naltrexone is a prescription medication that’s FDA approved to treat alcohol and opioid addiction.
+Naltrexone works by blocking the brain’s opioid receptors to reduce the euphoric effects of opioids and lessen substance cravings.
 This medication is prescribed as part of a comprehensive treatment program that includes therapy, social support, lifestyle changes, and compliance monitoring.16

-Antabuse (Disulfiram) for Alcohol Addiction: Antabuse is the brand name for disulfiram, an FDA-approved, prescription medication for the treatment of chronic alcoholism.
+Antabuse (Disulfiram) for Alcohol Addiction: Antabuse is the brand name for disulfiram, an FDA-approved, prescription medication for the treatment of alcoholism.
 This medication helps reduce the urge to drink by blocking the enzymes that metabolize alcohol after consumption.
 If a person drinks any alcohol after taking disulfiram, their body will accumulate toxic alcohol byproducts that cause unpleasant side effects like nausea, vomiting, and dizziness.17

 Acamprosate for Alcohol Use Disorder: Acamprosate is another prescription medication approved by the FDA for the treatment of alcohol dependence.
 This medication is used in conjunction with counseling and social support to help curb alcohol cravings, reduce post-acute withdrawal symptoms, and prevent relapse.
 Acamprosate works by rebalancing levels of neurotransmitters in the brain that are affected by long-term alcohol misuse.
 However, it does not alleviate acute withdrawal symptoms, so it’s typically prescribed for persons who’ve already completed the detoxification process.18

 Should I Travel to Alabama for Alcohol and Drug Treatment?

 Going to a drug or alcohol rehab in Alabama may benefit you, but traveling isn’t right for everyone.
 Consider the following questions to determine if you should travel for treatment:

 - Do you have access to the type(s) of treatment you need in your local area?
 If not, are those type(s) of treatment readily available in Alabama?

 - Do you need to separate yourself from your day-to-day environment so you can eliminate distractions and focus on recovery?

 - Does your health insurance cover treatment at Alabama drug rehabs or alcohol rehabs?
 If it does, does your plan cover any of your travel-related expenses?

 - Do you know anyone in the area who can support you while you work through recovery?